Extradition & Interpol

 INTERPOL Red Notices

-In recent years, Interpol's Red Notices have been used increasingly by states as an abuse of power to harass and intimidate individuals, particularly in countries where the rule of law is not respected.
+In recent years, INTERPOL Red Notices have been used increasingly by states as an abuse of power to harass and intimidate individuals, particularly in countries where the rule of law is not respected.

-Our barristers have significant experience in assisting clients with successfully challenging INTERPOL Red Notices.
+Our extradition barristers have significant experience in assisting clients with successfully challenging INTERPOL Red Notices.
 Members of our team have successfully lobbied INTERPOL’s Commission for Control of INTERPOL’s Files for deletion of data on numerous occasions.
 Members are able to advise on challenging questions of confidentiality, pre-emptive requests, diffusions, blue or green notices and the use of other international mechanisms to build the case for deletion.

 Our specialist Interpol Red Notice Desk aims at helping individuals to find out more about personal information held by Interpol, notices pending or issued and how to seek their removal.